T of C

 (Return)

-懶仙 11722.xx Lan can also be translated as "idle", "indolent", "reluctant", etc. The following quote, perhaps the only attempt I have found so far to identify his true identity, says he was a grandson of Zhu Quan, perhaps being the same person as 希仙 Xi Xian, the "Beyond Sounds Immortal" who compiled Zheyin Shizi Qinpu.
+The following quote, until I learned of the dissertation by Tao Ran (perhaps the only attempt I had found to identify his true identity), says he was a grandson of Zhu Quan, probably not the same person as the 希仙 Xi Xian "Beyond Sounds Immortal" who compiled Zheyin Shizi Qinpu.

 (Return)